Cumulocity-IoT/cumulocity-xdk-agent/README.md

 # Cumulocity agent for Bosch XDK rapid prototype device

 This project is a device agent to connect the [Bosch XDK](https://www.bosch-connectivity.com/de/produkte/cross-domain/cross-domain-developement-kit) to Cumulocity (C8Y Agent for XDK).
+The XDK is a quick and professional prototyping platform for prototyping IoT use cases.

 For this demo a Cumulocity tenant and an XDK device is required.
 For a free trial tenant you can register [here](https://www.softwareag.cloud/site/product/cumulocity-iot.html#/).
-The XDK is a quick and professional prototyping platform for prototyping IoT use cases.

-When the XDK is registered to the Cumulocity tenant environmental sensor readings are sent to the Cumulocity IoT cloud.
+When the XDK is registered in a Cumulocity tenant the environmental sensor readings measured by the XDK are sent to the Cumulocity IoT cloud.
 Potential use cases are:
 - Control & monitor heating -> temperature sensor, acoustic sensor
 - Control & monitor lighting in building -> digital light sensor
 - Control & monitor machine -> acceleration sensor